wpswings/wallet-system-for-woocommerce/README.txt

 = Is there any shortcode for the Wallet system for WooCommerce? = Yes, Admin can shortcode wps-wallet for using all the functionalities of the Wallet System for WooCommerce.

-= Does WooCommerce digital wallet plugin Support WordPress Multisite networks? = Yes, the Wallet plugin supports WordPress Multisite Network
+= Does the WooCommerce digital wallet plugin Support WordPress Multisite networks? = Yes, the Wallet plugin supports WordPress Multisite Network

 = My question is not listed? =